Lost, Damaged, and Late Library Materials

 - where you returned the material

 If you lose library material checked out to your library account, you will need to pay for its replacement.
 Replacement charges are set at a “flat rate” of $165.00 per item regardless of the type or condition of the original material.
-The Library does not accept replacement copies for lost material.
+We do not accept replacement copies for lost material.

 If you damaged library material you will need to pay for its repair or its replacement.
 Cost is determined by type of damage.
 Damage includes any markings, underlining, highlighting and sticky notes of all kinds.
 Please do not attempt to repair the material.